 All candidates must submit an online application.
 The online application consists of general information about the applicant, a motivational letter, a resume and a one minute video in which the applicant answers some given questions and explains why he or she should be among the first humans who set foot on Mars.
 At this stage the potential candidates can submit their application in one of the 11 most used languages on Internet: English, Spanish, Portuguese, French, German, Russian, Arabic, Indonesian, Chinese Mandarin, Japanese, Korean.
 If an applicant decides to make his or her public profile public, the application videos is available to be watched on community.mars-one.com.
 At the end of the first selection round, a team of Mars One experts will decide which applicants will pass to the next selection round.

 Candidates for the second selection round will need to get a medical statement of good health from their physician.
-The applicant will be invited to meet with a Mars One selection committee.
-After conducting an interview with the candidates, the selection committee determines who will pass to round three.
+The applicant will be invited for an individual video interview with a Mars One.
+After conducting the interviews with the candidates, the selection committee determines who will pass to round three.
 This interview could be aired on TV and internet.

 This is an international selection round, which could be aired on TV and internet in countries around the world.
 Candidates who made it into this third selection round will participate in group challenges that demonstrate their suitability to become one of the first humans on Mars, and will be interviewed.
 The Mars One Selection Committee will determine who will pass to the final selection round.